resteasy/resteasy-examples/jaxrs-swagger-example/README.md

 }
 ```

-With this `jaxrs-api.json` file we can start a web service, to be convenient, we can use the official docker image of swagger:
+With this `jaxrs-api.json` file we can start a web service, to be convenient, we can use the official docker image of swagger.

 You may need to create a directory like `~/docker-share` and share it with docker first.

 ```shell script